Robotic Partial Knee Replacement Surgery With Mako

 - High success rate

-If you’re suffering from lowered range of motion and pain in your knee joint, the first step to getting back to your normal life quickly is scheduling an evaluation with an experienced orthopedic surgeon.
+If you’re suffering from a lowered range of motion and pain in your knee joint, the first step to getting back to your normal life quickly is scheduling an evaluation with an experienced orthopedic surgeon.
 Dr. Peter K. Sculco provides customized treatment plans and personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 today to request an appointment.